maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * `RSocketRequester` support for the new `RSocketClient` as a result of which an `RSocketRequester` can be obtained as an instance, i.e. without a `Mono` wrapper or the need to connect first.
 A connection is transparently obtained as requests are made including support for reconnecting.
 * `RSocketRequester` support for the new `LoadbalanceRSocketClient`.
-* `RSocketRequester` supports metadataPush interactions.
+* `RSocketRequester` support for metadataPush interactions.
 * The `preservePublishOrder` option for STOMP/WebSocket applications now works in combination with send buffer size and time limits.

 ### General Web Revision